ChainSafe/game-docs-v2/docs/v2.5/6_signers-and-wallets.md

 ### Web3AuthSigner

 In version 2.5 we've introduced a new type of signer.
-It provides simple Web2-like authentication user experience for those who are new to ethereum or just don't wanna spend time creating new wallets.
+It provides simple Web2 like authentication user experience for those who are new to ethereum or just don't wanna spend time creating new wallets.
 You can learn what is Web3Auth and how to integrate it into your project using this link.
 (TODO: add link to Web3Auth section)